NoamAtias/House-Prices-Advanced-Regression-Techniques-Kaggle-competition/README.md

-# Statistical Inference and Data Mining Final Project
+# Statistical Inference and Data Mining -- Mid-term Project

-Welcome to the repository for our final project in the course on Statistical Inference and Data Mining.
+This repository contains our Mid-term project in the course on Statistical Inference and Data Mining.
 This project focuses on participating in the Kaggle competition "House Prices: Advanced Regression Techniques."
 The competition involves predicting house prices based on various features provided in the dataset.
+### This project was done together with Chanel Michaeli.

 ## Table of Contents